Frequently Asked Questions (FAQ)

 14. Where do students eat lunch?

 Students eat in CCS' full service cafeteria.
-HFA: SCS participates in the National School Lunch Program and provides eligible middle and high school students with free/reduced-price breakfasts and lunches.
+HFA: SCS participates in the Community Eligible Provision Program (part of the National School Lunch Program) which provides free breakfast and lunch to all HFA: SCS students.

 15. Does HFA: SCS have extracurricular activities and sports?